 Property and Equipment: Property and equipment are stated at cost and are depreciated using the straight-line method over the estimated useful lives, generally ranging from one to ten years.
 Upon retirement or sale, the cost of assets disposed of and the related accumulated depreciation are removed from the accounts and any resulting gain or loss is recorded as a component of operating expenses.
 Repairs and maintenance costs are expensed as incurred.
 Estimated useful lives per category are listed in the below table:

-DESCRIPTION

-Software and technology equipment Office furniture and hardware equipment Vehicles one to ten years one to five years three years
+DESCRIPTION USEFUL LIFE Software and technology equipment one to ten years Office furniture and hardware equipment one to five years Vehicles three years